Aliases for P3H2 Gene

 GeneCards Summary for P3H2 Gene

 P3H2 (Prolyl 3-Hydroxylase 2) is a Protein Coding gene.
-Diseases associated with P3H2 include rare isolated myopia and myopia, high, with cataract and vitreoretinal degeneration.
-Among its related pathways are Degradation of the extracellular matrix and Collagen biosynthesis and modifying enzymes.
-GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CRTAP.
+Diseases associated with P3H2 include Myopia, High, With Cataract And Vitreoretinal Degeneration and Rare Isolated Myopia.
+Among its related pathways are Collagen chain trimerization and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+An important paralog of this gene is P3H1.